 Patrons committing such behavior should be warned to stop and asked to leave the library property if they persist in disruptive activity.
-Following any problem situation, an incident report should be filled out and a copy made for the library director-or branch manager when applicable.
-Incident forms are available at all service desks.
+Following any problem situation, an incident report should be filled out and a copy made for the library director or branch manager when applicable.
+Incident forms are available at all service desks and on Sharepoint -> Shared Documents -> Forms PDF -> Incident Report Form.